smartbuf/smartbuf-springcloud/README.md

 it's a custom `HttpMessageConverter`, and its `MediaType` is `application/x-smartbuf`.

 `spring-mvc` will include this `SmartbufMessageConverter` into `messageConverters`, and uses it globally.
-If the header of the subsequent `http` request includes `accept: application/x-smartbuf` or `content-type: application/x-smartbuf`, `spring-mvc` will use `SmartbufMessageConverter` to decode the request's input, and encode the request's output.
+If the headers of the subsequent `http` requests include `accept: application/x-smartbuf` or `content-type: application/x-smartbuf`, `spring-mvc` will use `SmartbufMessageConverter` to decode its input, and encode its output.

 The whole process is similar to the implementation of `application/json`, expect that the `application/x-smartbuf` is based on another serialization: [SmartBuf](https://github.com/smartbuf/smartbuf-java)

-***SUMMARY: No additional configuration is required, this plugin will register a message codec named `application/x-smartbuf` into `spring-mvc` automatically, it has no effect on normal `http` request, and will be activated only if `accept` or `context-type` in the header matches `application/x-smartbuf`.***
+***SUMMARY: No additional configuration is required, this plugin will register `application/x-smartbuf` into `spring-mvc` automatically, it has no effect on normal `http` request, and will be activated only if `accept` or `context-type` in the headers matche `application/x-smartbuf`.***

 # Demonstration